fbpx

 8. Lacy Frills lavender

-Lacy Frills Lavender is a compact reblooming white lavender variety.
+Lacy Frills lavender is a compact reblooming white lavender variety.
 This new variety is known as the only white lavender that can be reliably grown from seed.
 These compact plants reach only 12″-14″ tall and have a beautiful fragrance.

 Even though seeds are available, beginner gardeners will likely have greater success purchasing starter plants as lavender seeds can be tricky to germinate.
-Lacy Frills Lavender is hardy in Zones 5-8.
+Lacy Frills is hardy in Zones 5-8.

 Mary Jane Duford